open-telemetry/semantic-conventions/specification/trace/semantic_conventions/instrumentation/aws-lambda.md

 `Context` will be valid and sampled only if AWS X-Ray has been enabled for the Lambda function.
 A user can disable AWS X-Ray for the function if the X-Ray Span Link is not desired.

+**Note**: When instrumenting a Java AWS Lambda, instrumentation SHOULD first try to parse an OpenTelemetry `Context` out of the system property `com.amazonaws.xray.traceHeader` using the [AWS X-Ray Propagator](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/context/api-propagators.md) before checking and attempting to parse the environment variable above.

 [Span Link]: https://opentelemetry.io/docs/concepts/signals/traces/#span-links

 ## API Gateway